This low carb Chile Rellenos Casserole has all the flavor of regular chile rellenos, but without the breading and frying.

 Don’t worry if you don’t have access to Hatch chiles, you can always use poblanos, pasillas, or Anaheim chiles.
 There are a couple of ways to roast them.
 First, you can throw them on the grill, no need to do anything to them.
 Just rotate them until the skin is charred and blackened.
 You can also roast them over an open flame, or under the broiler.
 Then pop them in a brown paper sack and close.
 Let them sit and steam in the bag for a few minutes, or until cool enough to handle.

 The skins should peel of very easily.
 Scrape the seeds out and remove the stem end.
-I usually give them a quick rinse and pat them dry with paper towel to get the last bits of skin and char off.
+I usually give them a quick rinse and pat them dry with paper towel to get the last bits of skin, seeds and char off.

 If you are lucky enough to pick up pre-roasted Hatch chiles, you might want to buy a case.
 (I did just that last weekend when I bought 10 pounds of roasted chiles from my local grocery store).
 What do you do with TEN pounds of Hatch chiles?
 Well, I’ve make Hatch Chile and Cheddar Egg Bites, which make a nice grab and go, breakfast that’s low-carb and gluten free.
 Or this Hatch Chile Bacon Grilled Cheese Sandwich, which is definitely not low-carb!
 (Spencer gets to eat that!)
 Or we’ll just dice them up and pop them in omelets or scrambled eggs.